 Consuming Alcohol + Oral Health

-When raising your summer cocktail to say cheers, we are most likely not thinking of our oral health care.
-Whether its a summer cocktail, wine or champagne, you should understand that alcohol is not a friend to your teeth.
+When raising our summer cocktail to say cheers, we are most likely not thinking of our oral health care.
+Whether it’s a summer cocktail, wine or champagne, you should understand that alcohol is not a friend to your teeth.
 Here’s how alcohol can affect your teeth and how to choose your drinks wisely!

-Sugar Content: Sugar is a major factor to your risk of tooth decay.
-The bacteria in your mouth thrive off of sugar.
+Sugar Content: Sugar is a major factor risk factor for tooth decay.
+The bacteria in your mouth thrive on sugar.
 When you sip on sugary drinks you are feeding the bacteria in your mouth.
 Choosing beverages with less sugar will help!
-Champagne has typically 8-10 grams of sugar, where a dry white wine can have 3-5 grams per serving.
+A glass of champagne has typically 1-6 grams of sugar and dry white wine contains 1-5 grams per serving for example.

-Dehydration is also another problem – one of the side effects of alcohol!
+Dehydration is also another problem and one of the side effects of alcohol!
 This can lead to decreased saliva flow.
-Instead of bacteria being washed away by saliva, it remains in your mouth clinging to your teeth!
+Instead of bacteria being washed away by saliva it clings to the enamel of your teeth!
 Be sure to balance your drinks with water or bring some gum to chew!

-Staining is another potential issue with alcohol.
-Heavily coloured alcohol can leave stains on your teeth.
-Alcoholic beverages to be careful with include red wine or sangria.
-Make sure to brush your teeth when you get home to eliminate stains from settling!
+Staining Heavily colored alcohol can leave stains on your teeth.
+These include red wine, sangria and some digestifs.
+Be sure to brush your teeth as soon as possible to prevent these stains from lingering!

-For more questions about dental care in Saint Lambert, contact Dr. Alaby and Associates today!
+For more questions about dental care in Saint Lambert, contact Centre Dentaire Saint-Lambert today!